On the evolution of slow dispersal in multi-species communities: Completion of the proof of main theorem

-For each $i$, we claim that there is $\overline{c}_i > \underline{c}_i >0$ such that for $(x,t)\in\Omega\times \mathbb{R}$.
+For each $i$, we claim that there is $\overline{c}_i > \underline{c}_i >0$ such that for {$(x,t)\in\Omega\times [0,\infty)$.}

 Indeed, the left and right hand sides of \eqref{eq:spectraldeomp} satisfy the same equation as $u_i$.
-Hence we can choose $\overline{c}_i$ large enough and $\underline{c}_i$ small enough to deduce \eqref{eq:spectraldeomp} from classical comparison theorem of linear parabolic equations.
+Hence we can choose $\overline{c}_i$ large enough and $\underline{c}_i$ small enough to deduce \eqref{eq:spectraldeomp} from classical comparison theorem of linear parabolic equations in the domain $\Omega \times [0,\infty)$.
 This proves \eqref{eq:spectraldeomp}.

 By \eqref{eq:spectralgap}, we have